 Tell your client about yourself!
 Approach the situation as more than a business transaction.
 In the art industry, emotional connections are just as important as delivering a quality product.

 2. What to Expect

 Lay it all out there.
 Let your clients know what you’re going to provide and what they can expect.
 Examples include shooting time, proof turn around time, locations, etc.

 No one wants a surprise when the bill is delivered.
 Explain this up front!
 By providing this to your client ahead of time you prevent potential issues that may arise.
 This also works to allow the “money talk” to be done via guide and not in person – for those that are awkward about talking money (me!)

 4. Styling Tips

 Styling a session can be very nerve wracking.
 I always forget until it’s time for me to do it again!
 Throw in a few tips.
 This will help provide your client some ease in their anxiety, and also allows you to steer the artistic vision for your session.
-Clients are typically not photographers so have no idea how certain types of prints photograph, educate them!
+Clients are typically not photographers and have no idea how certain types of prints photograph; educate them!